varya/steroids/_posts/phonegap_on_steroids/2013-12-04-facebook-connect-plugin.markdown

 ### Related guides
 * [Configuring custom plugins for your app][custom-plugin-config]

-To use the [official Cordova Facebook plugin](https://github.com/phonegap-build/FacebookConnect), you need to configure your Facebook app in [developers.facebook.com](https://developers.facebook.com), build a custom Scanner app via the [Build Service](http://cloud.appgyver.com) and then load the automatically included JavaScript files in your project via a `<script>` tag.
+The Steroids-supported way to use the official Facebook plugin is to use [Steroids Add-ons](http://www.appgyver.com/steroids/addons).
+To use the Facebook plugin without the Facebook Add-on, refer to the documentation on the [plugin's GitHub Page](https://github.com/phonegap-build/FacebookConnect), though note that we only offer support for users using the Facebook plugin via the Steroids Facebook Add-on.

+However, to help you get started, we've included below instructions on how to configure your app in Facebook's Developer portal, and how to create a custom build that has the Facebook plugin included.

-## 1: Configure your Facebook App
+## Configuring your Facebook App

 Go to [developers.facebook.com/apps](https://developers.facebook.com/apps/).
-Select **Apps** > **Create an app**.
+If you don't already have an app, select **Apps** > **Create an app**.
 Fill in the required information.
 Once your Facebook app is created, select **Settings** from the left-hand navigation.

 ### iOS